dtrussel/dtrussel.github.io/_posts/2020-10-18-command-pattern.md

 On the communication interface (which we will define bellow) we will receive the commands in a certain format / protocol and we need to parse these messages into our command representation above.
 For this example I will use JSON.
-JSON is in my opinion a very good starting point for machine to machine communication, because it is human readable and hence easy to debug.
+JSON is in my opinion a very good starting point for machine to machine communication, because it is also human readable and hence easy to debug.
 Most of the time its performance is also good enough for sending small data like the here mentioned commands.

 I decided to use [nlohmann/json](https://github.com/nlohmann/json) for this example: